 Response: The City provides required ethics training for elected officials and supplements that required training with opportunities for additional ethics education at League of Cities conferences and Council retreats.
-The City will review its current ethics training for opportunities to improve training for Councilmembers and other City officials.
-In addition, the City Council Procedures Manual under consideration by Council includes standards for conduct and decorum that are consistent with the Grand Jury's recommendations.
+The City will review its current ethics training for opportunities to improve training for councilmembers and other City officials.

-The City Council may consider revisions to the current Ethics Policy as part of the Fiscal Year 2023-2024 work program.
-However, based on the City's understanding of ethics policies in peer jurisdictions, the City Council is typically responsible for considering ethics violation and enforcing sanctions against Councilmembers, commissioners, and committee members where appropriate; few, if any, peer jurisdictions delegate this authority to an independent ethics commission.
+The City Council will also consider revisions to the current Ethics Policy using the Ethics Policy adopted by the City Council in 2018 as a starting point.
+However, based on the City's understanding of ethics policies in peer jurisdictions, the City Council is typically responsible for considering ethics violation and enforcing sanctions against councilmembers, commissioners, and committee members where appropriate; few, if any, peer jurisdictions delegate this authority to an independent ethics commission.
 The Grand Jury's recommendation fails to take into account the administrative burden and expense of establishing an independent ethics commission in smaller jurisdictions such as Cupertino.